pyvista/pyvista/CONTRIBUTING.rst

     def slice_x(self, x=None, generate_triangles=False):
         """Create an orthogonal slice through the dataset in the X direction.

-        Yields a MutliBlock dataset of the three slices.

         Parameters
         ----------
         x : float, optional
             The X location of the YZ slice.
+By default this will be the X center of the dataset.

         generate_triangles : bool, default: False
             If this is enabled, the output will be all triangles.
 Otherwise the output will consist of the intersection polygons.

         Returns
         -------